Danger0101/Meaningful_Careers_P1/README.md

 Photo by SHVETS production: https://www.pexels.com/photo/man-falling-carton-boxes-with-negative-words-7203956/
 ![Man shoving over box's with words on them](assets/images/boxfall.webp)

 W3Schools for insperation and building knowledge on subjects covered in course also went to look at it any time I wanted to figure out what a CSS code did.
-Allowed me to vastly expand what I was able to do with the site although all code was hand written.
+Allowed me to vastly expand what I was able to do with the site although all code was hand written after initial Code instute templete.

 Code Institute 'Love Running' Project for form inspiration I took the basic layout of what I had to do in the challenge and applied it to this project.